juju/docs/src/en/howto-updateseries.md

 Title: Update the series of a controller or machine
 TODO:  Warning: Juju versions hardcoded
+       Should eventually remove the two "prior to 2.3" Notes

 # Update the series of a controller or machine